matteranalytics/matter-analytics-webpage/README.md

 ## Type-checking

-Run this command before deploying your project, and fix any errors that arise.
+⚠️ Run this command before every deploy, and fix any errors that arise.

 The unmodified `src/custom/template.database.ts` comes handy when comparing with the updated `src/custom/database.ts`.

 Perform type checking to ensure that `src/custom/database.ts` aligns with `src/custom/database.d.ts`: